sbmlteam/sbml-test-suite/cases/stochastic/README.txt

      settings--'output' appends both '-mean' and '-sd' to those variables.
    * New 'meanRange' and 'outputRange' settings are included, to be used in assessing a stochastic run's success or failure (see below).

+The files "NNNNN-plot.*" are plots of the simulation results.
+The HTML version of the file is interactive; mousing over the plot lines brings up a dynamic display of the value at that point in the plot.
+The JPG image is a static version of the plot.

+Finally, the files whose names begin with "dsmts-" are the original files from the DSMTS created by Evans, Gillespie and Wilkinson.

 ------------------
 2. GETTING STARTED